The Most Multicultural Religious Sites In The World

 The Longqi Wenheng Temple, built-in 1998, is located in Longqi District Tainan City in Taiwan.
-It was initially constructed as a simple temple, it was later transformed into a magnificent piece of architecture under the sponsorship of a construction company owner.
+It was initially constructed as a simple temple, but it has transformed into a magnificent piece of architecture under the sponsorship of a construction company owner.
 He donates part his fortune and personal art collections to the temple.
-He spent two decades building a family-friendly “neighborhood” to give back to society.
+The construction company spent two decades building a family-friendly “neighborhood” to give back to society.
 Temple provides free space for cyclists to rest, children to run around, street artists to perform, and anyone to have tea, Longqi Wenheng Temple is definitely a family travel destination, and suitable at all age group.

-According to the local news, the founder once saw his great-grandchildren playing an ironman toy, he became curious and eventually brought in the first set of real size Ironman figures to the temple.
+According to multiple news outlets, the founder once saw his great-grandchildren playing an ironman toy, he became curious and eventually brought in the first set of the real size Ironman figures to the temple.
 For this reason, it attracts thousands of visitors every year.

 - Captain America – The Avengers